flageval-baai/FlagEval/README.md

 * Sentence Level Polysemous Words Classification (SLPWC)
 * Sentence Level Rhetoric Figure Classification (SLRFC).

 Future iterations of the C-SEM benchmark will continue to evolve, covering more semantic understanding-related knowledge and forming a multi-level semantic understanding evaluation system.
-Meanwhile, the 【FlagEval large model evaluation platform](https://flageval.baai.ac.cn/#/trending) will integrate the latest versions promptly to enhance the comprehensiveness of evaluating Chinese capabilities of large language models.
+Meanwhile, the [FlagEval large model evaluation platform](https://flageval.baai.ac.cn/#/trending) will integrate the latest versions promptly to enhance the comprehensiveness of evaluating Chinese capabilities of large language models.

 Please refer to [csem/README.md](https://github.com/FlagOpen/FlagEval/blob/master/csem/README.md) for more details.